 In 2013, Ibañez hit 29 home runs, including the 300th of his career, tying him with Ted Williams for most home runs in a season by a player 41 or older.

-Over 16 seasons, Ibañez has played for the Mariners (three times), Kansas City Royals, Philadelphia Phillies and New York Yankees.
-He was a National League All-Star in 2009 (Philadelphia), a six-time Player of the Week, and a two time Mariners MVP (Baseball Writers Association of America Seattle Chapter, 2006 and 2008).
+Over 16 seasons, Ibañez has played for the Seattle Mariners (three times), Kansas City Royals, Philadelphia Phillies and New York Yankees, and recently signed with the Los Angeles Angels of Anaheim for the 2014 season.
+He was a National League All-Star in 2009 (Philadelphia), a six-time Player of the Week, and a two-time Mariners MVP (Baseball Writers Association of America Seattle Chapter, 2006 and 2008).

 During his career, Ibañez has received the Major League Baseball Players Association Hearth & Hustle Award three times (2006, 2007 and 2013), and he has four times been the Mariners nominee for the Roberto Clemente Award, baseball’s highest honor for community service (2006 – 2008 and 2013) In 2006, The Sporting News named Ibañez one of the “Good Guys” in sports.
 In 2011, as a member of the Phillies, he received the Tug McGraw Good Guy Award from the Philadelphia chapter of the BBWAA.